 Deferring Your Student Loans

 You must be enrolled at least half-time to defer your student loans.
-At Luther Seminary, taking 1.5 coureses/semester or more, attending CPE, Internship will qualify you for a deferment.
+At Luther Seminary, taking 1.5 courses/semester or more, attending CPE, or Internship will qualify you for a deferment.
 To defer your student loan, contact the holder of your loan(s) to request a deferment form.
+The form must then be completed by you and given to the Registrar's office for authentication.
 Luther Seminary does not participate in the federal student loan clearinghouse.